 There are many myths around the question 'who can foster?' but the truth is that most people can.

-As long as you are aged over 18, live in Kent or Medway, have a spare bedroom and are willing to take a Disclosure and Barring Service (DBS) check, you could apply to be a foster carer.
+As long as you are aged over 18, live in Kent or Medway, have a spare bedroom (unless fostering children under the age of two who will need a cot/cotbed in the foster carers’ room), and are willing to take a Disclosure and Barring Service (DBS) check, you could apply to be a foster carer.

 Our priority is to place our foster children in safe, nurturing and stable homes.
 To do this, we conduct a range of checks regarding things like employment history, local schools, financial stability and your home.

 Age, ethnicity, gender, sexual orientation, religion or disability have no impact on your ability to provide a loving and supportive home for children.

 The criteria below may help in deciding if you're suitable to start fostering with us:

 - are married, single or in a relationship